Skip to main content

 Securing debt finance through traditional routes is currently a real challenge for UK SMEs.

-What’s more, those who are successful in securing funds for capital investment through traditional routes will almost certainly find themselves paying comparatively high rates of interest.
+Moreover, those who successfully secure funds for capital investment through traditional routes will likely face comparatively high rates of interest.
 Those rates come thanks to a combination of a base rate standing at 5.25%2 and banks pricing a ’risk premium’ into finance for SMEs.3

 Premium finance: A route to growth funding?